 The training to become an Endocrinologist is exceptionally long and challenging.
 First, one must complete a college bachelor's degree along with the required prerequisite courses for admission to Medical school.
 Additionally, extracurricular involvement including leadership, volunteering, shadowing, teaching, and research is very encouraged.
 The medical school entrance exam, MCAT, must also be completed.

 Once admitted to Medical school, students commonly spend the first two years in classroom-based learning while the last two years are spent in hospital-based practical health rotations.
-While in medical, numerous national board examinations such as the Step and COMLEX exams must be completed and passed.
+While in medical school, numerous national board examinations such as the Step and COMLEX exams must be completed and passed.

 What are the Endocrinology health subspecialties?